-- I Do not use force during filling to avoid implant damaging. - Mount the implant on the insertion instrument hand-tight as far as it will go. - When inserting the implant into the intervertebral space, avoid canting and levering, and take care to maintain an alignment parallel to the endplate. - Do not use excessive force when mounting or implanting the implant. - I It is recommended to place bone material harvested from the facet joint around the TSPACE® PEEK implant. - I The insertion guide supports the implantation of the TSPACE® PEEK implant. - The TSPACE® PEEK implant is inserted into the disc space using the implant inserter. - The TSPACE® PEEK inserter has a clamp mechanism.
+- I Do not use force during filling to avoid implant damaging. - Mount the implant on the insertion instrument hand-tight as far as it will go. - When inserting the implant into the intervertebral space, avoid canting and levering, and take care to maintain an alignment parallel to the endplate. - Do not use excessive force when mounting or implanting the implant. - I It is recommended to place bone material harvested from the facet joint around the TSPACE® PEEK implant. - I The insertion guide supports the implantation of the TSPACE® PEEK implant (Fig. 3). - The TSPACE® PEEK implant is inserted gradually into the disc space using one of the three implant inserters (Fig. 4). - The TSPACE® PEEK inserters connect to the implant via a screw thread. - Three inserter options are available for TSPACE® PEEK: a straight, a curved and an offset inserter.